csorianot/godmc_wiki/Run-meQTL-analysis-on-candidate-SNP-CpG-list.md

 At this point we have generated a candidate SNP-CpG list across a phase 1 cohorts.
 We have defined cis as 1MB between SNP and CpG.
-For cis SNP-CpG pairs we have included all SNP-CpG pairs on the candidate list with a pvalue <1e-5 found in at least one phase 1 cohort.
-For trans we have included all SNP-CpG pairs that were found in at least 2 cohorts with value <1e-5.
+For _cis_ SNP-CpG pairs we have included all SNP-CpG pairs on the candidate list with a pvalue <1e-5 found in at least one phase 1 cohort.
+For _trans_ we have included all SNP-CpG pairs that were found in at least 2 cohorts with a pvalue <1e-5.
 We are now going to perform the meQTL analysis on the candidate SNP-CPG list using a linear mixed model in GCTA.

 We need to format the data to get to run in GCTA: